 Look for these plant-based brainpower boosters: blueberries are renowned for preventing short-term memory loss, Omega-3 fatty acids like those found in flaxseed and pumpkin seeds are thought imperative for healthy brain function, and there are many others: tomatoes (lycopene to prevent dementia), blackcurrants (vitamin C for sharpness), broccoli (vitamin K for cognitive power), and nuts (vitamin E to prevent mental decline).

 Practice Mindful Exercises

-Luckily, for the most part, brain exercises are fun and don’t require a massage afterwards.
-Low impact activities like crosswords, puzzles (sudoku!), or even reading keeps the brain’s stamina up, just like a treadmill or stationery bike might.
+Luckily, for the most part, brain exercises are fun and don’t require a massage afterward.
+Low impact activities like crosswords, puzzles (sudoku!), or even reading keeps the brain’s stamina up, just like a treadmill or stationary bike might.
 Learning new skills, like how to play a musical instrument, is also good.

 As with our well-being in general, a healthy brain requires a healthy lifestyle, mindful of our minds.
 Just like our physical bodies need to be nourished and exercised, so does our mind.
 It’s no new mystery diagnosis: A little less T.V., a little less Facebook, and a little more activity and you’ll feel the difference.

 Physical exercise does the brain good as well.
 As does water.
 As does sleep.